razzie/razvhost/README.md

 * Request logging

 ## Configuration
-By default razvhost tries to read configuration from `config` file in the working directory and creates a demo config file if not found.
+By default razvhost tries to read configuration from `config` file in the working directory.
-Alternatively you can specify the config file location with `-config <file>` command line arg.
+Alternatively you can specify the config file location with `-cfg <config file>` command line arg.

 An example configuration:
 ```